bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lalande.md

 * Lalande took the opportunity to reissue his Dictionary of Atheists with Napoleon's name included which caused the new Emperor to demand that the Institut de France censure Lalande.
 * Delambre, who was at this time the Permanent Secretary to the Institut, tried hard to make Lalande bend to the Emperor's demands without being seen to undermine the highly prized intellectual freedom that members of the Institut enjoyed.
 * Lalande refused to stop putting forward his atheist views.
-* We promised earlier to say something of Lalande's family who played a large role in computing and producing tables.
-* Michel married his illegitimate daughter Amélie whom Lalande then called his niece.
-* Amélie and Michel became important members of the Lalande family team working day and night on many of his projects.
-* For example Lalande's Abrégé de navigation historique, théorétique, et practique, avec des tables horaires Ⓣ(Abstract of historical, theoretical, and practical navigation with timetables) (1793) were navigation tables containing a wealth of calculations carried out by his daughter.
-* Although, as we remarked above, Lalande never married he lived with Louise-Elizabeth-Félicité du Piery.
 * She was the chief investigator on Lalande's large-scale study of lunar astronomy, which was undertaken at the Paris Observatory, and she became the first woman in Paris to teach astronomy.
 * The importance in which Lalande held women's contributions to astronomy, particularly as mathematicians and calculators, is seen in his Astronomie des dames first published in 1785, with new editions in 1795 and 1806.
 * When the French Revolution led to the closure of the Académie des Sciences, Lalande attempted to set up a new organisation which he called Réunion des Sciences to carry on its functions.